Scene Power in Property | Oglesby claims top prize

 Ogden has been in the driving seat at powerhouse CBRE’s North West operation since 2006, and the firm is very much part of the region’s big conversations.
 CBRE is among the team plotting Greater Manchester’s retrofit campaign as it seeks a carbon-neutral future, while in development advisory it has recently guided Aegon through planning for the Speakers House redevelopment.

-All images supplied by subject’s organisation
+All images supplied by the subject’s organisation